dozreg-toplud/ska-post-new/readme.md

-Article on new SKA for USTJ.
-Will work on it intermittently.
+Article on new SKA for USTJ, which should be published around September this year.